henrik42/solo/README.md

 * In `src/clj/solo/web/spa.clj` we publish web-services
   (`/ws/get-current-loggers` and `/ws/set-log-level`) on the
   server-side.
-These will use JSON [JSON] (**TODO:** what about EDN?) as message format.
-That makes it easy to use these web-services from the browser/CLJS/JavaScript.
+These will use JSON [4] as message format.
+That makes it easy to use/consume these web-services from the browser/CLJS/JavaScript.

-* In `src/cljs/solo/spa.cljs` we consume/use these web-services on the
+* In `src/cljs/solo/spa.cljs` we use/consume these web-services on the
   client-side.
-We'll use CLJS to (1) retrieve the loggers via `/ws/get-current-loggers`, (2) do filtering/sorting and (3) render the data to the DOM.
+We'll use CLJS to (1) retrieve the loggers via `/ws/get-current-loggers`, (2) do filtering and (3) render the data to the DOM.
 For mutation we'll (4) call `/ws/set-log-level`.

 So we move most of the MVC-logic away from the server and put it into the client.
 Not only will the client (`solo.spa`) do the rendering